 Clarify your reasons for the proposed renovation.
 Discuss your ideas with family and regular visitors, including children and grandparents.
 For a more ambitious project, ask an estate agent for advice on the value implications of your planned changes.

 We have developed a detailed questionnaire with prompts and suggestions to help our clients to derive a set of key requirements.

 Consider the following to confirm what you need from your home renovation:

 - What current problems exist with the property or a specific room?

-- What would the renovated space be used for?
+- How would use the renovated space?

 - What needs to fit into the renovated space?

 - What are your likes and dislikes?